China Open (snooker): Early years

-The first international snooker tournament in China was the China International in September 1997, a non-ranking tournament for the top 16 players and local players.
+The event rebranded as the China International in September 1997, a non-ranking tournament for the top 16 players and local players.
 The following season the tournament became ranking and was held in March.
 Then the name of the event was changed to China Open and was held in December, so there were two events in 1999.
 After the 2002 tournament the event was abandoned.